reproducible-reporting/stepup-core/docs/advanced_topics/pools.md

    Here are a few examples encountered in the development of StepUp RepRep:
     - [Inkscape/issue4716](https://gitlab.com/inkscape/inkscape/-/issues/4716)
     - [markdown-katex/issue16](https://github.com/mbarkhau/markdown-katex/issues/16)

-2. Some steps may consume a lot of resources, e.g. memory, and would require more resources than available when running in parallel.
+2. Some steps may consume a lot of resources, such as memory, and would require more resources than available when running in parallel.

 3. Software licenses may not allow for more than a given number of instances running in parallel.

 One defines a pool with [`pool(name, size)`][stepup.core.api.pool].